 Clamps are optional, but I use them to help with cable management.
 I simply will clamp my tether cable along my light stands to avoid the cable from getting in the way of the photo shoot.
 Just be sure to get clamps that will fit the diameter of your light stands.

-Troubleshooting Tethering Issues
+Troubleshooting Tethering Photography

 Sometimes your camera and computer simply won’t connect, despite having the right cable and everything seeming to be “as it should be.”
 It can be really frustrating because food is so time sensitive and connection issues will hold up your photo shoot workflow.